 Contracting Parties.
 During the last five years, each of the Contracting Parties has complied in all material respects with its respective undertaking to provide financial information and operating data of the general type included in Appendix B to this Official Statement within six months of the end of its respective fiscal year, with the exception that information related to the City of Dallas of the general type previously included in Appendix B of past official statements as "Table 3 - Summary of Present Supply Sources" and "Table 4 - Water Purification and Distribution" for the fiscal year ended September 30, 2019 was filed on EMMA by the City of Dallas on September 1, 2020.
-Appendix B to this Official Statement reflects the updated information the City of Dallas intends to file in connection with the Bonds.

-With respect to the Contracting Parties' obligations to file their audited financial statements within six months of the end of the Contracting Party's fiscal year, if audited financial statements of a Contracting Party were not available to be filed within such time period, the Contracting Party typically provided certain financial information and operating data by the specified date but most of the Contracting Party did not file formal unaudited financial statements by such date.
+The Contracting Parties have some prior undertakings to file audited financial statements within six months of the end of the Contracting Party's fiscal year; with respect to those undertakings, if audited financial statements of a Contracting Party were not available to be filed within such time period, the Contracting Party typically provided certain financial information and operating data by the specified date but most of the Contracting Parties did not file formal unaudited financial statements by such date.
 In most instances, the applicable Contracting Party did not file a notice of late filing.
 The filing dates for the audited financial statements of certain of the Contracting Parties are the dates for which certain financial statements were first filed on EMMA and such financial statements may not have been immediately linked to the applicable System revenue bonds.

 The filings of audited financial statements noted above are also applicable to the Contracting Parties non-System related undertakings.
-In addition, during the last five years the City of Cedar Hill did not timely file certain defeasance notices.
-Certain of the Contracting Parties did not file certain tables containing operating information under their non-System related undertakings.
+Certain of the Contracting Parties did not timely file certain tables containing operating information under their non-System related undertakings.

-Additionally, in separate Official Statements that have been filed on EMMA in connection with outstanding non-System related obligations, each of the Cities of Addison, Arlington, Cedar Hill, Dallas, Grand Prairie, Irving, and Keller and the Dallas-Fort Worth International Airport Board have disclosed certain instances of non-compliance within the previous five years in connection with their respective non-System related undertakings.
+Additionally, in separate Official Statements that have been filed on EMMA in connection with outstanding non-System related obligations, each of the Town of Addison and the Cities of Arlington, Dallas, Euless, Fort Worth, and North Richland Hills have disclosed certain instances of non-compliance within the previous five years in connection with their respective non-System related undertakings.